bengourley/currency-symbol-map/Readme.md

 # currency-symbol-map

-A function to lookup the currency symbol for a given currency code
+A dictionary of currency codes mapped to currency symbols, with support for both amd and commonjs

 ## Installation